miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 ### Required Fields
 Field | Description
 ----- | -----------
-userName | Your desired username password | Your desired password firstName | Your first name lastName | Your last name
+userName | desired username
+password | desired password
+firstName | your first name
+lastName | your last name

 If successful, you should see a 201 response code.